Kate Saunders (Tibet specialist): Biography

 In the early 1990s, Kate Saunders traveled to India to work on a tiger sanctuary, and during this trip, she met Tibetan monks whose story decided her to act on Tibet issue upon her return in England.

 She is a founder of the Laogai Research Group, UK and worked for the release of Harry Wu a Chinese prison in the late 1990.

 She became an analyst, writer and spokesperson for Tibet Information Network.
-She was the director of communication of International Campaign for Tibet and is currently the Director of Research at the ICT Washington, DC office.
+She was the director of communication of International Campaign for Tibet (ITC) and is currently the Director of Research at the ICT Washington, DC office.

 She has been a contributor to radio, with interview appearing on Radio Australia, BBC World Service and other BBC programs.